Twenty-five years shaping

 Matters include

-• Copyright: infringement, ownership, licensing
+• Copyright, infringement, ownership, licensing

 • Breach of confidence and trade secrets

-• Trade marks: registration, enforcement, disputes
+• Trade marks, registration, enforcement, disputes

 • IP in technology transactions